siddhartha-up80/esp32energymonitor/README.md

-# Next.js & NextUI Template
+# ESP32 Energy Monitor

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This project is a web application for monitoring and visualizing energy data collected from ESP32 devices.
+It leverages Next.js for the frontend and various other technologies to create an efficient and user-friendly energy monitoring platform.

 ## Technologies Used